Contingency Management: An Effective Treatment for Addiction

 Contingency Management (CM), a behavioral intervention that provides reinforcements and rewards for taking specific positive actions, is among the most effective and powerful tools available to keep people with substance use disorder (SUD) engaged in treatment and adhering to a recovery plan.
 These rewards are so important in the battle against SUD that a 2023 report released by the U.S. Department of Health and Human Services makes detailed recommendations that providers consider implementing an established, evidence-based CM protocol to benefit their clients.

 More than three decades of research support using CM for treating SUD, whether used as a standalone practice or in conjunction with other evidence-based treatments and recovery support services.
 Studies show CM produces higher abstinence rates during treatment, a higher likelihood of remaining in treatment, and a higher ability to maintain abstinence over time across diverse populations.
-It also works well alongside a variety of treatment options to increase their effectiveness.
+It also works well alongside a variety of treatment options to increase their effectiveness and positive behavioral outcomes.

 The impressive results have led to more opportunities for funding of CM programs from organizations such as the Substance Abuse and Mental Health Services Administration’s State Opioid Response (SOR) and Tribal Opioid Response (TOR) Grants, the Health Resources and Services Administration’s Rural Communities Opioid Response Program’s Psychostimulant Support Program, and the Centers for Medicare & Medicaid Services (CMS).
 CM is part of the Federal Government’s first-year drug policy, and the National Council for Mental Wellbeing endorses the practice for SUD.